Design of High-resolution Long-wave Infrared Continuous Zoom Optical System

 An infrared thermal imaging camera is a photoelectric instrument for people to monitor, track and identify long-distance targets at night and in bad weather.
-In recent years, it has been widely used in all-weather monitoring fields such as national defense, fire prevention and disaster relief, and geological exploration.
+It has been widely used in all-weather monitoring fields such as national defense, fire prevention and disaster relief, and geological exploration in recent years.
 It has significant economic and social benefits.
 Infrared thermal imaging cameras have three main forms: single field of view, dual field of view, and continuous zoom.

 The single-field infrared thermal imaging camera has a single fixed focal length, and the field of view is small, which cannot meet the needs of target search and identification at the same time; the dual-field thermal imaging camera has two different focal lengths, forming two large and small fields of view, which can be used large field of view search, small field of view to identify targets.